 the astonishing light of your own being."

 Hafez poetry is entirely a passion and love story, and his poems are known to be mysterious.
 You have to read between the lines to figure out the real meaning within.
 The verses work as a mirror and reflect the happiness, grief, sorrow, hope and joy you find inside you.
-The sensations which have made people believe in his poems to the extent where they make their life-altering decisions based on his book, called 'Divan-e Hafez'.
+The sensations have made people believe in his poems to the extent where they make their life-altering decisions based on his book, called 'Divan-e Hafez'.
 They randomly draw from the ghazals and seek direction the poetry as an augur (known as Faal-e-Hafez).
 Iranians widely use Divan-e Hafiz as a rite in Yalda, Nowruz, Chaharshanbe Suri and other national celebrations.

 Hafez was born in the city of Shiraz.
 Despite his enduring popularity and fame, very little detail of his life is known.
 He lost his father in the early ages and left school to work at a bakery.
 It is noted that he met his lifetime sweetheart, Shakhe nabat while delivering bread to the wealthy quarter of the city.
 He married Shakhe nabat and had one child with her.
 He was also a religious scholar of his time.
 After he died, his word was spread rapidly as a masterpiece.
-It is not for sure to when he started composing poetry, but he had likely begun with the prevalent career of writing panegyrics poems in praise of the Shah.
+It is not for sure when he started composing poetry, but he had likely begun with the prevalent career of writing panegyrics poems in praise of the Shah.
 He was first introduced to the court of the Shah Abu Isaac, the last ruler of Injuids.

-Even though Hafez was not fond of travelling at all, he is a well-known poet, especially among certain areas like India.
+Even though Hafez was not fond of travelling at all, he is a well-known poet, especially in certain areas like India.
 Instead of travelling around the world, he invited the whole world to his home, to his mind and thought.
 Most significant of all, Hafiz was an inspiration to Goethe, the great German philosopher.
 He was influenced to the extent that he calls Hafez Meister in his book West-Eastern Divan.

 "Before I read some translations of this precious poet's poetry in the journals, I had not grasped the matter.
 But, at present, after reading the whole of his poems, I become touched by them in such a manner that I engaged in composing the poems in their response because I could not endure against this magnificent phenomenon.
 These poems exerted a strong and vivid influence on me", It is what Goethe wrote about Hafez impression on him on 7 June 1814.

-Hafez used an everyday language yet, it is still straightforward and smooth to read for people and few cannot recite some of his lyrics by heart as many of his poems are being used as proverbs by people with any educational background.
+Hafez used everyday language yet, it is still straightforward and smooth to read for people and few cannot recite some of his lyrics by heart as many of his poems are being used as proverbs by people with any educational background.
 Certain words are used as metaphors, a manifestation of his poetry, words like wine, drunkenness, cup, and rind.
 They resemble a spiritual voyage that One takes while discovering the mysteries of love.

 The cup of wine symbolizes the heavenly drink in a bowl, but also implies the uncertainty of life. 'no one knows the mysteries of the invisible world' as Hafez mentions in his Divan.
-Furthermore, the cup itself mirrors the image of the human's heart, that needs to be purified by the sorrow of love.
+Furthermore, the cup itself mirrors the image of the human's heart, which needs to be purified by the sorrow of love.

 Hafez calls himself 'rind.
 Rind might be the most difficult word to translate — meanings a free-spirited thinker, advocator of physical seduction, inspired libertine.